sensu/sensu-docs/content/sensu-go/5.0/reference/checks.md

 Round-robin checks, which allow checks to be executed on a single entity within a subscription in a round-robin fashion, were configured via the client subscriptions in [Sensu 1][12].
-Prepending `roundrobin:` in front of subscriptions is no longer required in Sensu 2 since round-robin can now be enabled directly with the [round_robin][13] attribute in the check configuration.
+Round robin checks are not yet supported in Sensu 5.0.

 ## Check specification